- About Us

 - The Holbrook Block in 2009 was opened as a program of Atira, providing housing for women in New Westminster.
 Holbrook Block closed December 2011.

-- The Marr, which opened in 2009, provides housing for women 55+ in the Downtown Eastside.
+- The Marr (now Secord Housing for Women), which opened in 2009, provides housing for women 55+ in the Downtown Eastside.

 - SisterSpace opened in the Sereena Housing for Women building in the early spring of 2011 to provide a safe overnight space for women on the streets.